-- Charges in excess of contracted rates for services provided by network providers and charges in excess of the maximum allowable amount for services provided by out-of-network providers. - Charges for services or supplies that aren't medically necessary. - Charges for services or supplies that aren't covered under the HDHP, the Prescription Drug Program and the Mental Health Substance Abuse Plan. - Additional expenses you pay because you don't follow the plan's Clinical Review procedures. - Additional expenses you pay above certain benefit limits, such as expenses for durable medical equipment. - The difference between the network pharmacy price and the out-of-network pharmacy price, if you use an out-of-network pharmacy (or you don't provide your ID card at a network pharmacy). - The additional coinsurance amount you pay when you go to a retail network pharmacy after the first refill of a prescription for maintenance medication. - The difference you pay between the cost of the brand-name drug and its generic equivalent unless your physician provides the medical reason that the generic version of the drug will not work.
+- Charges in excess of contracted rates for services provided by network providers and charges in excess of the maximum allowable amount for services provided by out-of-network providers. - Charges for services or supplies that aren't medically necessary. - Charges for services or supplies that aren't covered under the HDHP Basic, the Prescription Drug Program and the Mental Health Substance Abuse Plan. - Additional expenses you pay because you don't follow the plan's Clinical Review procedures. - Additional expenses you pay above certain benefit limits, such as expenses for durable medical equipment. - The difference between the network pharmacy price and the out-of-network pharmacy price, if you use an out-of-network pharmacy (or you don't provide your ID card at a network pharmacy). - The additional coinsurance amount you pay when you go to a retail network pharmacy after the first refill of a prescription for maintenance medication.